Shike1223/iland_installation/README.md

 An example of {freeImage Address: include} is "/home/shengkai/.spack/opt/spack/gcc-13.2.0/freeimage/3.18.0-ko54/include"

-And example of {freeImage Address: lib} is "{freeImage Address: lib}"
+And example of {freeImage Address: lib} is "/home/shengkai/.spack/opt/spack/gcc-13.2.0/freeimage/3.18.0-ko54/include"

 The following is an example after replacing the code.